 I found Jaco: the Galactic Patrolman a great manga, not for his wonderful story or wonderful characters but for the feel of being thrown once again in the awesome (and for someones meaningful) world of Dragon Ball.
 The story is simple and enjoyable as the characters are.
 You should read this with the right attitude to enjoy it, i mean don't expect endless battles or any epic power up, nope.
 You should read it as the last creation of one of the best manga ever existed, Akira Toriyama.
 What i felt is the nostalgia of one of his stories, full of funny characters and bizarre situations.
 I suggest it to the fans of Dragon ball and to those who like short stories, plenty of funny gags.read more

 Jaco the Galactic Patrolman is much like the alien it's named after - its presence on Earth was brief and quickly forgotten.
 Let's face it, Toriyama's done much better work than this in the past - and by better, I don't mean more profound or meaningful or anything so ridiculous.
 We all know just how silly Toriyama can be, and it's precisely that carefree and unabashed silliness that makes his work tick.
 It's just that the silliness isn't all that funny this time.
 It's a predominantly deja-vu feeling that you get from reading this, because it's running on Toriyama's own recycled gags - and there aren't even much of those either.
 To quote the man himself, "that was a Showa-era punchline".
+In fact, the very premise for Jaco is a near-identical cut-and-paste of an older short called Cashman.
 Desperately nostalgic fans of Toriyama will chow this down like a starved Saiyan (as did I, for that matter), but it's unlikely to hit the spot, or for that matter do anything at all for you.read more